I’ve encountered numerous discussions among parents at their wit’s end because they do not know the best steps to take when a child hits a parent.

 What Happened Next

-After my resolutions, two more incidences occurred over two weeks.
+After my resolutions, two more incidents occurred over two weeks.
 I can’t say I executed my well-laid-out plan with military precision.

 I did trip up a little, but I got better at managing my emotions to maintain a sense of calm even in those aggressive moments.